A row of bicycles is parked in a bike rack against a brick wall covered in green ivy.

 • A fully reflective jacket might be a good investment if you'll often be riding in the dark.

 Help your head.
-Cycle helmets are not compulsory in the UK, but can offer added protected in the event of a fall.
+Cycle helmets are not compulsory in the UK, but can offer added protection in the event of a fall.
 There are many different styles, designs and price ranges.
-You should be able to purchase a decent helmet for around £30 - £45.
-Or look out for innovative technology like this neck-worn airbag-helmet by Swedish start-up Hovding.

 Be bright.
 It is a legal requirement that you must have lights on your bike when cycling after dark.
 Winters in Cambridge are dark, with dusk setting in as early as 16.00.
 Even with street lighting it can be difficult for drivers to see cyclists.
 To comply with the law you need a red light at the rear of your bike and a white light at the front.
 The lights must be located between 35cm and 150cm from the ground.